tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/course-info/03-licensing.md

 It is our hope that the materials provided here will be helpful for others.
-Thus, we share all the lesson materials openly, and our source codes and lesson materials are openly available [from GitHub](https://github.com/geo-python/site).
-If you would like to create your own copy of the course online, you can also find `information about how to do that below<Getting started hosting your own version of the course>`{.interpreted-text role="ref"}.
+Thus, we share all the lesson materials openly, and our source code and lesson materials are openly available [from GitHub](https://github.com/geo-python/site).
+If you would like to create your own copy of the course online, you can also find information about how to do that below <Getting started hosting your own version of the course>{.interpreted-text role="ref"}.

 If you modify the lesson materials we request that you also share your